farithadnan/farithadnan.github.io/_posts/2022-11-03-scrum-framework.md

 ### Sprint Planning

-- Sprint planning is where product owner. scrum master and the team discuss about the top priorities user stories/work items to determine what user stories/work items can go into the next sprint.
+- Sprint planning is where the product owner. scrum master and the team discuss about the top priorities user stories/work items to determine what user stories/work items will go into the next sprint.
-- After determine what user stories/work items should be put into the next sprint, this phase will generate sprint  backlog as its output.
+- After determine what the user stories/work items should be put into the next sprint, this phase will generate sprint  backlog as its output.

 ### Sprint Backlog